Das Kapital: Volume II: The Process of Circulation of Capital

 Volume II, published by Engels in 1885, shifts the focus from the immediate production process to the process of circulation of capital.
 While Volume I assumed that commodities could be sold at their values without difficulty, Volume II examines the conditions and contradictions involved in realising the value and surplus-value produced.
 Marx's analysis here is highly abstract and technical, often abstracting from technological change and assuming commodities exchange at their values to isolate the specific problems of circulation.

 Part I: The Metamorphoses of Capital and Their Circuits

-The three circuits of capital in Das Kapital, Volume II, as charted by Meghnad Desai.
+The three circuits of capital in Capital, Volume II, as charted by Meghnad Desai.
 L = labour-power; MP = means of production.

 Marx analyses the circulation of industrial capital as a unity of three intertwined circuits, corresponding to the different forms capital takes: